 The GIS system was developed by Roger Tomlinson in 1962.
 Initially, the project was not taken seriously.
-The man shared that no one knew about the significance of his work, so at first it was lonely, and this made it more difficult.
-Thanks to his work, today she stands on a pedestal – we can only clap and say thank you!
+Tomlinson shared that no one knew about the significance of his work, so at first it was a lonely journey.
+But thanks to his work, today it stands on a pedestal – we can only clap and say thank you!

 - GIS is used not only for our planet, but also for Mars – it was this technology that paved the way for rovers.